• DUARTE NURSERY

 Almond Rootstock

 This almond rootstock is a Peach-Almond hybrid cross.
-Characteristics of this rootstock are large, extremely vigorous, hardy, self-sterile, productive, and regular bearing trees.
-This rootstock is commercially useful for almost all prunus species.
-The rootstock was developed as a first generation using Titan as the selected seed parent and Nemagard as the selected pollen parent.
+Characteristics of this rootstock are large, hardy, self-sterile, productive, and regular bearing trees.
+Bright’s Hybrid 5 is commercially useful for almost all prunus species and has an excellent yield efficiency.
+The rootstock was developed as a first generation using Titan as the selected seed parent and Nemaguard as the selected pollen parent.

 Hansen 536 Hybrid-